Rosa Bonheur: Personal life and legacy

 Art historian Linda Nochlin’s 1971 essay Why Have There Been No Great Women Artists?, considered a pioneering essay for both feminist art history and feminist art theory, contains a section about and titled "Rosa Bonheur."

+From December 12, 1989, to March 11, 1990, the National Museum of Women in the Arts displayed Rosa Bonheur: Selected Works from American Collections.
+The exhibit of over 40 works was “the first exhibition of Bonheur’s paintings, drawings, and sculpture in the United States since the 1933 exhibition at the San Francisco Museum of Fine Arts.”
+The exhibit also included letters written to her student Paul Chardin and “provide insight into the historical and cultural background of Bonheur’s career.”

 One of Bonheur's works, Monarchs of the Forest, sold at auction in 2008 for just over $200,000.

 In homage to the painter, four Parisian guinguettes bear the name Rosa Bonheur.
 The first opened in 2008 in the Parc des Buttes-Chaumont.
 It is mentioned at length by Virginie Despentes in her series of novels, Vernon Subutex.
 The second in 2014 on the banks of the Seine at the Port des Invalides, the third in 2017 in Asnières-sur-Seine, and the fourth in 2021 in the Bois de Vincennes, home of the Rosa Bonheur Modern Team (RBMT) of various sports teams and a pep band.
 Each of the four locations of Rosa Bonheur is home to a multilingual pop choir, collectively known as "Viens Chanter Bonheur," which is led by musician and ceramic artist Damien Bousquet.

 On 16 March 2022, Google honoured Bonheur with a Doodle to mark the bicentennial of her birth.
 The Doodle reached five countries: the United States, Ireland, France, Iceland and India.